Envek/lefthook-crystalball-example/README.md

 ## Installation

- 0. Ensure that you have Ruby 2.6.3 installed
+ 0. Ensure that you have Ruby 2.6.3 and SQLite installed (with development libraries)

  1. Fork and clone this repository locally: